fonoster/fonoster/docs/self-hosting/deploy-with-docker.md

 3 directories, 6 files
 ```

 > The integrations.json file contains the credentials for the integrations (stt, tts, etc).
-You will need to update this file with the correct credentials for the integrations you want to use.
+You must update this file with the correct credentials for the integrations you want to use.

 Finally, run the following command to start the application: